 10. Use a Niche Realtor Specializing in Investors

 The best realtors have a deep niche; they may not do everything, they do one or two things extraordinarily well.

 That niche of course includes your property’s location – your realtor should be an absolute expert on that market.
 But if you’re trying to sell to another investor, and you want to use a realtor, you need to find the local realtor who knows every investor in the market worth their salt.

 In this case, you’re not paying for their MLS access, or their ability to bake muffins while hosting a hunky dory open house.
 You’re paying for their network.
 You’re paying them to get on the phone and call every investor they know until they find one who bites.

-As real estate investors grow their portfolios and tackle larger projects, it becomes ever more important that they have multiple exit strategies when something goes wrong.
+As real estate investors grow their portfolios and tackle larger projects, they need to understand all the options at their disposal for, well, disposing of their properties.
 Life is not predictable, and the higher the stakes, the stronger the need for contingency plans.